BeamNG/vscode-jbeam-editor/README.md

 * trigger viz
 * variables debug UI
 * specific help for sections using proper error checking and links to documentation
+* Robustness and future-proofing: Add exception handling and error mitigation to the code so it will continue working in the future
+* zip mod loading?

 ## Requirements